Watch: Key moments from new footage of the January 6 Capitol attack - KTVZ

 Days earlier, Trump had threatened to fire Rosen and replace him with Jeffrey Clark, a top Justice Department official who was willing to do what Rosen wouldn’t: Use the powers of federal law enforcement to overturn the results of the 2020 election to keep Trump in power.

-At the start of the clip, Schumer can be seen shouting at the then-Army Secretary Ryan McCarthy.
+At the start of the clip, Schumer can be seent shouting at the then-Army Secretary Ryan McCarthy.

 “DC has requested the National Guard and it’s been denied by DOD.
 I’d like to know a good God damn reason why it’s been denied,” Schumer says.
 “Please — the whole Capitol is rampaged … We’ve all been evacuated.
 There have been shots fired.
 We need a full National Guard component, now.”